 Jean has the ability to connect with groups that often feel alienated from their finances, especially women and younger investors.

-Jean is an engaging keynote speaker who has delivered interactive workshops to over 250 financial advisor audiences.
+Jean is an engaging keynote speaker who has delivered hundreds of interactive workshops to thousands of financial advisors, employees and individuals.
 Her workshops focus on clear ideas advisors can activate today.
 Jean specializes on the impact of changing demographics to the financial industry, and has actionable insights on audiences often underserved by the industry, including women, multi-cultural, Gen X and millennial investors.

 Our attitudes and beliefs about money are shaped by early childhood experiences that many have never explored.
 Once you understand WHY you feel the way you do about money, you learn how to change your relationship with your finances going forward.